 If you are planning on incorporating ‘DIY’ elements into your wedding, then there are certain areas that you could consider asking your friends for help:

 I made my own invites, as in, I designed them, sourced the materials, printed them, cut them up at home and prepared them for send-out completely solo… and it took me HOURS!
 If I could turn back time, I would’ve organised a ‘stationery’ night and handed over the guillotine and folding to my trusty mates.
 Asking for help would have saved me SO much time, and probably would’ve pumped a little fun into what eventually became a pretty boring and laborious job.
+And I didn’t even think of this as DIY wedding stationery tbh, since I got them printed online.

 Place Cards, Table Plan, and Signage